chrplr/bbtkv2_python/docs/intro.rst

 Configuration
 ~~~~~~~~~~~~~

-Two crucial parameters are:
+To use the module you need to know two thing:

 * The name of the serial port associated to the BBTKv2.

   On most Linux system, it will be ``/dev/ttyACM0`` (which can be identified by running the ``dmesg`` command just after plugging the BBTKv2).

-* the baudrate (speed of transmission of information over the the serial connection).
+* the baudrate, that is, the speed of transmission of information over the the serial connection.

   When you plug the BBTKv2 in, a USB storage device named ``BBTKV2`` is mounted, which contains a file ``BBTK.ini`` specifying this parameter.
 On my computer::